lukes611/phdThesis/readme.txt

 	Other Major:
 		1. fix tables
-			cannot find reference to figure 3.2 and 3.8 change all my active data set names from X Axis set ... to X-Axis set
+			change all my active data set names from X Axis set ... to X-Axis set